Last Dance (Dua Lipa song): Release and promotion

 In October 2015, Lipa revealed that the song would be released in January of the following year.
 "Last Dance" premiered on 8 February 2016 via Annie Mac's BBC Radio 1 show.
 The song was released for digital download and streaming the following day through Lipa's independent record label, Dua Lipa Limited, as the third single from her eponymous debut studio album.
 It first appeared as the third track on the Austrian, German, and Swiss-exclusive extended play (EP) for the singer's previous single "Be the One", released on 19 February 2016.
 The song was included as the B-side of the CD single for "Be the One" which was released on 11 March 2016.
 Remixes by Coucheron and Stefan Ponce were released on 25 March 2016.
 The song was intended to be the second track on the album but was ultimately removed from the standard track listing and included as the closing track on the deluxe edition, released 2 June 2017.
 However, it appears as the second track on the Austrian, German and Swiss version of the album.

 In 2018, the song was included in an advert for Lipa's campaign with Jaguar, titled "Join The Pace".
 Lipa performed "Last Dance" for the first time on 13 January 2016 at the Eurosonic festival.
 It was also included on the set list for Lipa's Hotter than Hell Tour (2016).
 Lipa performed the song in 2016 during her MTV push artist live performance.
 She also performed the song for her MTV Setlist show on 20 November 2016 at the Iridium in New York City.

 Music video

 The music video for "Last Dance" was directed and produced by Jon Brewer alongside Ian Blair, while edited by Jackson Ducasse.
 It premiered to YouTube on 18 February 2016.
 The visual was filmed during December 2015 in the rainforests of California, with Lipa recalling that it was really cold in the state.
 It opens with Lipa in a red-lit bathroom, going into a bath and coming out of a lake in a technicoloured rainforest.
 She then begins to run and dance in the forest, wearing a T-shirt dress.
 In another scene, Lipa is seen wearing a black bra and mesh pants.
 At multiple points, the visuals flicker into 3D territory.
-Lipa is also seen dancing with her hands up in a looped fragment, as well as making an eagle hand gesture for nodding to her Kosovan heritage.
+Lipa is also seen dancing with her hands up in a looped fragment, as well as making an eagle hand gesture to nod to her Albanian heritage.